Emergency Dentistry | Sedation Dentistry | Dental Crowns | Pediatric Dentistry | Preventive Care | Special Needs Dentistry | Dental Care for Your Baby

 OBJECT CAUGHT IN TEETH

 If your child has something caught between their teeth, use dental floss to gently remove it.
 Never use a metal, plastic, or sharp tool to remove a stuck object.
-If you are unable to remove the item with dental floss, we can see your child in the office as an emergency exam.
+If you are unable to remove the item with dental floss, we can see your child in the office for an emergency exam.

 BROKEN, CHIPPED, OR FRACTURED TOOTH